 All of our graduate students have a College Adviser, a senior academic in a relevant field associated with the College, who can support them in their work.
 Each research student meets with the Master, the Dean of Graduates and their College Adviser at least once each year for an Academic Review.
 Should any problems arise during your studies in Oxford then the College is well placed to offer support and advice.

 Univ has tutorial and professorial Fellows in most subjects, as well as seven statutory chairs (in Jurisprudence, Chinese, Chemistry, Earth Sciences, Bioinformatics, US Politics and Political History and Neuroimaging) and some five Junior Research Fellows.
 Most Fellows act as supervisors to their own graduate students, and several have large departmentally-based research groups.

 Meet our academics on our Academics A-Z pages

 Applications for graduate study at Oxford are processed in the first instance by the University, not the College.
 Only once you have been accepted onto a graduate course is your application considered by your chosen College.
 Full details are available at graduate.ox.ac.uk

 Univ welcomes applications for any of the courses in which the College offers admission.
-To check if Univ offers the course you’re interested in please select the “Colleges” tab on the relevant course page at graduate.ox.ac.uk/courses
+To check if Univ offers the course you’re interested in please select the “Courses” tab at ox.ac.uk

 Univ makes available a large number of graduate studentships for the support of our students.
 There is no separate application system for the vast majority of our many studentships.
 Most of our fully-funded studentships are linked to departments and faculties.
 Simply apply to the department or faculty of your choice and you will automatically be considered for any Univ-linked studentship for which you are eligible, even if you do not list Univ as your preferred college.